kevinsblake/PathotypeR/README.md

 ### `amrfinder_process()`

 #### Description
-Function for merging `AMRFinderPlus` output `_output.tsv` files into a single dataframe.
+Function for merging `AMRFinderPlus` output files into a single dataframe.

 #### Usage